 - Things change frequently, so expect to have to adapt

 - Marine mounts and installations are more complex than most products

-As a result, most recreational boaters are resorting to using one of the two available versions which are identical hardware, and cost the same, but just different plans:
+Most recreational boaters are resorting to using one of the following two plans:

 - RV - allows you to activate it and use it anywhere in your home country, plus 2 months at a time in foreign countries.
 Slows down when in areas with other Starlink users.
 Plan allows you to pause service.
 Much easier to find availability and purchase.

 - Residential with Portability - must be activated at home address, but when portability (roaming) is added, can be used anywhere in your home country and foreign countries for 2 months at a time.
-Is not slowed down in your home area like the RV plan is, but will be slowed down some elsewhere.
+Is not slowed down as much in your home area like the RV plan is, but will be slowed down when outside of your home area.
 Plan cannot be paused, and harder to find availability.
 You can convert from this to the RV plan, but not the other way around.

-The high level problems with Starlink right now are:
+The high level problems with Starlink gen3 rectangular dishes right now are:

 - Not marine grade - will likely eventually have issues as a result, there are no real true marine mounts, etc.

 - Designed for a fixed location - motors and other things will likely wear out on a boat

 - Shouldn't be used underway - plenty of people do this, but Starlink's terms of service say you shouldn't.
 They're also starting to enforce this as of September 2022 by disconnecting dishy's that go over 10 MPH.